 How To Differentiate Magnetic & Non Magnetic Toner Powder?

 #1.
 Magnetic Toner Powder:

-One of the major ingredients in modern printer like HP, Canon etc consist of laser toner cartridges for laser printers is magnetite, Fe3O4.
+One of the major ingredients in modern printer like HP, Canon etc consist of laser toner cartridges for laser printers is filled with magnetite.

-It is used a charge control ingredient, known as a triboelectrification agent.
-‘Tribo’ comes from the Greek meaning ‘to rub’ (careful if you google that one), and essentially refers to the creation of static charge through friction.
+It uses a charge control ingredient, known as a triboelectrification agent.
+‘Tribo’ comes from the Greek meaning ‘to rub’, and essentially refers to the creation of static charge through friction.

 #2.
 Non-Magnetic Toner Powder: